jshmain/cloudera-search/README.md

 ===============
 This repository has all you need to set up Cloudera Search in Environment

-The directories are broken down by Use Case
+The directories are broken down by Use Cases